 2. If God was reading the following words to you from His instruction book – Ephesians Chapter 2, verses 8 through 10 – Which words would He emphasize?

-1. In the following verses from Ephesians Chapter 2 cite what God has accomplished “in Christ Jesus”; identify what is accomplished “in Christ Jesus”.
+1. In the following verses from Ephesians Chapter 2 cite what God has accomplished “in Christ Jesus”.

-2. What is a cornerstone and why do you think Jesus Christ was described as a cornerstone?
+2. What's a cornerstone and why do you think Jesus Christ was described as a cornerstone?